Cristiano Ronaldo has become the first player to win five UEFA Champions League finals.

 Last season he had joined Andrés Iniesta and Clarence Seedorf in becoming the third player to win the UEFA Champions League four times since the competion's inception in 1992/93.
 Now the 33-year-old Portugal striker has five UEFA Champions League winners' medals, having started his collection with Manchester United in 2008.

-Iniesta and Seedorf had been the only players on a par with Ronaldo, the Dutchman also being the sole man to have played in final victories with three different clubs.
+Iniesta and Seedorf had been the only players on a par with Ronaldo prior to 2017, the Dutchman also being the sole man to have played in final victories with three different clubs.

 Three other players have four UEFA Champions League titles to their name but took part in only three finals themselves:

 Xavi Hernández: 2006*, 2009, 2011, 2015 (Barcelona)

 Gerard Piqué: 2008*, 2009, 2011, 2015 (Manchester United, Barcelona)